 Second, there is now a far greater range of gear ratios, from super-slow all the way up to a blazing 10:1.
 A generation ago, most baitcasting reels were in the 5:1 to 6:1 range.

 Today’s baitcasting reels, even saltwater baitcasters, are made of varying materials.
 They are typically much lighter than their predecessors, even if they feature more bearings.
 This allows them to balance with today’s increasingly lightweight baitcasting rods.

 Finally, there are plenty of baitcasting reels that serve a wide variety of purposes and applications.
 But there are specialty reels made for techniques like “Bait Finesse” and others reserved for specific line types, such as braid.

-What to Look For in a Baitcasting Reel
+Things to Consider Before Buying a Baitcasting Reel

 First and foremost, you want a baitcasting reel that fits your hand properly.
 While there are still some round-bodied reels on the market, most of today’s offerings have a low profile which allows them to be palmed.

 Go to the fishing reel counter of your local Walmart or tackle store and handle a few.
 Bring the baitcasting rod that you’re likely to use it with to check for good balance.
 Feel the handle length, shape, and composition of the knobs to see if they’ll leave blisters or otherwise be uncomfortable.
 Remember, this is a fishing tool and as such, it should be ergonomic.

 Second, consider retrieval speed.
 For tactics where the reel manipulates the lure, like spinnerbaits and crankbaits, you generally want something in the 5:1 to 7:1 range.
 For lures that you manipulate with the rod and then reel in the slack, or where you’ll be making short pitches, go with a faster reel so that you can make more casts and not waste time in barren areas.